-Lemon, ginger and green tea is a powerful combination of extraordinary benefits to your health.
+Lemon, ginger, and green tea is a powerful combination of extraordinary benefits to your health.
+Let’s look at each element individually.

 Because green tea leaves are barely processed (mostly just dried), they hold on to tons of nutrients that can be lost with other tea-treatment methods.
 The leaves are never fermented before being brewed and that is what makes the green kind of tea into a superpower mug of healthfulness for you.